-withdrawn Identification tool Please explain Row 1 18.6 About the same WBCSD Global Water Tool We used the WBCSD Global Water Tool to evaluate all of Ford's global manufacturing plants, using latitude and longitude data.
-Using the output of the WBCSD Global Water Tool, along with internal company knowledge, we determined that there are 14 Ford manufacturing plants in water stressed areas.
-The number of facilities in water stressed areas only increased by a single facility from 2017 to 2018, so the percent withdrawn from stressed areas is about the same.
-Ford's Irapuato Transmission Plant had its first full year of production in 2018.
-These 14 facilities include plants in India, Mexico, Turkey, South Africa, and Spain.
+Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Identification tool Please explain Row 1 Yes 11-25 About the same WWF Water Risk Filter We used the WWF Water Risk Filter to evaluate all of Ford's global facilities (76 across North America, South America, Europe and Asia).
+Also, using WRI Aqueduct, Trucost performed a physical risk analysis of all Ford's global manufacturing facilities.
+Using the output of these tools, along with internal company knowledge, we determined that eleven of Ford's manufacturing sites are in water stressed areas which is the same as in 2018, so the percent withdrawn from stressed areas is about the same.
+These facilities include plants in India, Mexico, Turkey, South